 I can't afford to pay the band fees.
 Can my student still participate in Marching Band?

-Takes place in November ALL instrumental music students participate.
+TAG Day stand for "Today is About Gifts" and takes place in November.
+ALL instrumental music students participate.
 Students wear uniforms, concert dresses and tuxedo's and go door to door in the community to ask for support of the program.
 This requires a large number of volunteers, especially drivers to escort students on this endeavor.
 We use gallon milk jugs that are painted gold to collect money if you have extra please thoroughly wash and send in with your student.
 Please consider volunteering for this fun event.